Paying your employees' tax to Revenue

-PRSI is a payment made by you and your employees.
+PRSI is a payment made by you and your employee.
 The value of this payment is based on the amount of your employee's pay.
 PRSI is the main source of funding for social welfare payments.

 The total amount paid for an employee in one pay period is called a PRSI contribution.
 It is made up of the:

 - employer's share, that is, the amount of PRSI you pay on your employee's pay

 - employee's share, that is, the amount of PRSI an employee pays on their own pay.